Haddonfield NJ: A Dickens Christmas of a Town

 EAT: Tre Famiglia

-This Traditional Italian spot is as small and intimate as its portions are big.
+The Traditional, old school Italian Tre Famiglia is as small and intimate as its portions are big.
 Hand-made pastas, creamy risotto, and braised short ribs shine here, but if it’s your first time, order the signature Chicken or Veal Parmesan.

 I was talked into ordering it and was glad I did.
 Crispy, succulent, gooey, sauce bursting with flavor – I scarfed down nearly two whole chicken breasts in one sitting.
 No wonder it’s won Readers Choice Awards from a variety of publications.